An approach to intersection theory on singular varieties using motivic complexes: Suspension theorems

 which relates the identity (at $t=0$) to a morphism factoring (for all $t \neq 0$) through $z_{equi}(\Sigma(X), r+1)_{X, \cal{T}, p}$.
 Now \cite[Lemma 6.6]{FV} completes the proof, as in the conclusion of the proof of Proposition \ref{prop:iso1}. \end{proof}

 We next extend Theorem \ref{thm:proj-susp} and Corollary \ref{cor:susp} to quasi-projective varieties.
-The proof employs the localization theorem for $z(X,r)_{\cal T,p}$ and the comparison of $z_{equi}(X,r)_{\cal T,p}$ with $z(X,r)_{\cal T,p}$, and thus requires that $k$ admits resolution of singularities.
+The proof employs the localization theorem for $z(X,r)_{\cal T,p}$ and the comparison of $z_{equi}(X,r)_{\cal T,p}$ with $z(X,r)_{\cal T,p}$, and thus requires that $k$ admits resolution of singularities, or inverting $\charct(k) = p > 0$ in the coefficients.
 Localization provides us with the distinguished triangles of Proposition $\ref{cdh ses}$ which we use to reduce the case of $X$ quasi-projective to the consideration of the projective closure $\overline X$ of $X$ and the projective complement $X_\infty = \overline X - X$.

-\begin{thm} Let $X$ be a quasi-projective variety, and let $(\cal T, p)$ be an incidence datum on $X$.
+\begin{thm} Let $X$ be a quasi-projective variety, and let $(\cal T, p)$ be a finite incidence datum on $X$.
 Assume $k$ admits resolution of singularities.
 Then the morphism of presheaves

 induces a homotopy equivalence

 Consequently, if $X$ is a stratified quasi-projective variety and $\ol p$ is a perversity, then the suspension morphism of presheaves induces homotopy equivalences

 { } \end{thm}